Crypto comes to Washington. Will the millions buy influence?

 But overall, the spending is on such a scale that it has generated questions about the industry’s motives.

 “It tells every Democrat that, if you have a primary, they could come in with $2 million.
-They are certainly making a point,” said Rep. Brad Sherman, D-Calif., a crypto critic who is chairman of the House Subcommittee on Investor Protection, Entrepreneurship, and Capital Markets.
+They are certainly making a point,” said Rep. Brad Sherman, D-Calif., a crypto critic who is chairman of the House Financial Services subcommittee tasked with investor protection.
 “You don’t need a good argument in Washington if you got a lot of well-paid lobbyists and a big PAC — you just need some sort of argument.”